BitByBit-101/CodeCraft/README.md

 ## 🌍 Deployment

-Deployed and live on:
+🟠 Hosted live using **Vercel**

-- **Vercel**
+---

 ## 🤝 Contributing

-This is a personal project, but I welcome feedback and suggestions!
-Feel free to open issues or submit pull requests.
+This is a personal showcase project.
+Suggestions and improvements are always welcome!

 ---

-Thanks for visiting and checking out my work! 🙌
+Thank you for visiting! 🧡